fikunmi-ap/solana-improvement-documents/LRUCache.md

 - if the fee paid is increasing block-on-block, recommend a higher fee than the previous block,
-- if the fee paid is reducing, and contetntion is  recommend a lower fee,
+- if the fee paid is reducing, and contention is increasing, recommend a lower fee,
 - if the fee paid is neither increasing nor decreasing, recommend the average of the last three blocks.